We think this TV show stands out for:

 What parents need to know

-Parents need to know that this series encourages, in its own small way, a daring and adventurous spirit in very young children.
+Parents need to know that Oswald encourages, in its own small way, a daring and adventurous spirit in very young children.
 It's focused on big-picture lessons -- being willing to try new things, perseverance, following instructions -- but the teaching is subtle and very much a part of the story.

 What's the story?